-The laundry detergent aisle in grocery and mass market stores is filled with dozens of laundry detergents each claiming to be the best.
-Not only do you have to decide which brand and type - liquid, powder or pod - to select, there's a new symbol that indicates that the detergent is HE or for use in high-efficiency washers.
+The laundry detergent aisle in grocery and mass market stores is filled with dozens of laundry detergents, each claiming to be the best.
+Not only do you have to decide which brand and type - liquid, powder, or pod - to select, there's a new symbol that indicates that the detergent is "HE," or high-efficiency laundry detergent for use in high-efficiency washers.
 You have an older - or new - standard top loader.
-Is this HE detergent safe to use in a regular washer and will it get your clothes clean?
+Is this HE detergent safe to use in a regular washer, and will it get your clothes clean?

 Can HE Laundry Detergent be Used in a Regular Clothes Washer?

-HE or high-efficiency laundry detergent contains the same cleaning ingredients - surfactants, enzymes, water conditioners - as the non-HE detergents of the same brand.
+HE detergent contains the same cleaning ingredients - surfactants, enzymes, water conditioners - as the non-HE detergents of the same brand.
 The difference is HE detergent is formulated to be low-sudsing for high-efficiency energy-saving washing machines that use less water in the wash and rinse cycles.
 You may certainly use it in a standard or regular washing machine.
-You will just notice fewer suds but your clothes will be just as clean.
+You will notice fewer suds, but your clothes will be just as clean.

 How to Use HE Laundry Detergent in a Standard Top Load Clothes Washer